fast-junkie/multi-math/README.md

 I essentially dropped it into an `Express.js` template that I had laying around...
 I then dumped all things `Webpack`, running `nodemon` to ease my server pains.

-`main` is essentially `module-02` after that each module is its own branch, I never merge back to main...

-It's just an online course right...?
+Each module is merged back to main... it's just an online course right...?

 ```
 # Set up...